Understanding Common Claim Denial Reasons

 Build a complete evidence file that directly addresses the denial reason.
 Essential documents include:

-Understanding how insurance adjusters assess damage can also help you identify gaps in your documentation and build a more complete evidence package.
+Understanding how insurance companies assess car damage can also help you identify gaps in your documentation and build a more complete evidence package.

 File an Internal Appeal